Inguinal Hernia - Surgery

 strangulation, in which a loop of intestine becomes tightly trapped in a

 hernia, cutting off the blood supply to that part of the intestine.
-But surgery

 may not be needed if the hernia is small and you do not have symptoms.
 Consult